ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+1. Why did the software developer go broke?
+Because he lost his domain in a phishing attack!

-2. Why was the computer cold?
-It left its Windows open!
+2. Why did the computer virus go to art school?
+It wanted to learn how to create more sophisticated attacks!

-3. Why did the security guard bring a ladder to work?
-Because he wanted to level up his firewall!
+3. Why did the programmer go broke?
+Because he couldn't find a byte to eat!

-4. Why did the programmer always bring a pen and paper to the gym?
-In case he needed to document his gains in binary!
+4. Why did the cybersecurity expert always carry a pen and paper?
+In case he needed to write down a malware-ware!

 [
-Sun Aug 27 01:08:56 UTC 2023
+Mon Aug 28 01:06:24 UTC 2023
  ]